 - Applicants are discouraged from requesting affiliation with an alma mater.
 The Institute of International Education (IIE) will honor institutional affiliation preferences as far as possible.
 Applicants unfamiliar with U.S. institutions may request that IIE identify suitable placements.

-- Applicants should note that laboratory fees are not part of the standard benefits package for the Fulbright Visiting Research Scholar Program and are awarded on a limited, case-by-case basis, and only if funding is available.
+- Applicants should note that laboratory fees are not part of the standard benefits package for the Fulbright SARSP and are awarded on a limited, case-by-case basis, and only if funding is available.

 Research Grant Coverage